web-infra-dev/midscene/apps/site/docs/en/docs/getting-started/quick-start.md

 npm install puppeteer ts-node --save-dev
 ```

-Write a simple demo to **extract the main download button of vscode website**.
-Save the following code as `./demo.ts`.
+Write and save the following code as `./demo.ts`.

 ```typescript
 import puppeteer, { Viewport } from 'puppeteer';